-- Bodies of persons subject to Corporate Tax
+- Persons subject to Corporate Income Tax

-- Tax Rates on Chargeable Income of companies
+- Tax Rates

-- Calculation of Chargeable Income
+- Calculation of Chargeable Income / (loss)

 - Due dates for submission of Annual Return & APS Statement and Payment of tax